-Core Requirements
+Core Requirements/Procedure

-FNHC expect all staff who receive an alert to respond within the timeframes identified as failure to do this may compromise patient safety.
+Family Nursing & Home Care expect all staff who receive an alert to respond within the timeframes identified, as failure to do this may compromise the safety of others.

 At any stage of the process, where there is a failure to respond to the alert in the appropriate timeframe the staff member should be contacted by telephone to request an immediate reply.